Flajt/decentproof-app/README.md

 - The backend [repository](https://github.com/Flajt/decentproof-backend)

 ### Let's Go
-1. Setup backend by following the README
+1. Setup backend by following the [README](https://github.com/Flajt/decentproof-backend/blob/main/README.md)
 2. Install dependencies via: `flutter pub get`
 3. A firebase account with a project and appcheck enabled
 4. Create a `.env` file as seen below
 5. Checkout the [CONTRIBUTING](/CONTRIBUTING.md) file
 6. Either you setup firebase appcheck with this project or comment out the code related to that while debugging [AppCheck.dart](/lib/shared/Integrety/AppCheck.dart)
+7. Replace the public key with the one generated in the backend
-7. You are good to go just use: `flutter run` to run the app
+8. You are good to go just use: `flutter run` to run the app

 ### Testing